benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 console.log(generatedArray);
 ```

 As we can see, the spread operator consumes until completion in order to create the array.
 Using the new `Array.from()` static method would also have the same effect and results.
+We can then utilize all of the methods on an `Array` object (like `.forEach`, `.map`, etc.).

 ## Generator recursion with `yield*`

+Head hurting yet?
+If not, it definitely will as we start talking about `yield*`!

 There will be times when we want to combine the values of one or more generators into a single one.
 Or, we want to factor out generator logic into a separate function so that it can be used multiple times.
 With "regular" programming we would just create the factored out function and call it as needed.

 However, it's not as simple in generator land.
-We don't simply want to call the helper generator function to get back its return value.
+We don't want to call the helper generator function to get back its return value.
 If we did that, we'd just get a new generator for that helper generator function.
 We actually want it to continue to `yield` into our _current_ generator.
 What we want to do is delegate the generator's population to another generator function.

 And we can do this using `yield*`: